 Limits

-The maximum allowed power level shall -47 dBm as specified in Table 5.1 in ERC/Recommendation 74-01 [1] when measured with a measurement bandwidth of 1 MHz.
+The maximum allowed power level shall -47 dBm as specified in Table 15 in ERC/Recommendation 74-01 [1] when measured with a measurement bandwidth of 1 MHz.

+The radars covered by the present document use waveguides to transfer power between the transmitter and the antenna and the waveguide is selected such that the cut-off frequency is always above 1 000 MHz.
+Therefore, measurements below this frequency do not provide valid results since the waveguide is unable to support power transfer along its length below the cut-off frequency.

 Conformance